nicm42/100-days-of-code-v2/log3.md

 **Day 36: 14th May 2021**
 A day's break really helped, plus setting myself a deadline.
 I converted my tests to TypeScript.
 One was fine, which I didn't expect.
 One of the errors I found a solution for easily.
 I had two other errors that I searched for alternately, which helped.
 They were both obvious when I found the answer, I was just overcomplicating things!

+**Day 37: 15th May 2021**
+I got loads done today.
+I added a PropTypes check - it needed everything that I was using, so that took a while just to type out!
+I then added testing for if any information is missing (apart from the book ID, which I assume it must have) and added a way to test it in the browser without needing to use the API.
+And added a loading element.
+Which is more complicated than any tutorials, as they assume the API will be loaded when you load the page.
+So I had to do some more state passing.